-For those who haven’t yet read LEHR’s WALL STREET JOURNAL essay (which was rated #1 a few weeks back), PARENTSPEAK is a term she uses to refer to all those seemingly innocuous phrases that we as parents are all guilty of.
+For those who haven’t yet read LEHR’s WALL STREET JOURNAL essay, PARENTSPEAK is a term she uses to refer to all those seemingly innocuous phrases that we as parents are all guilty of.
 “Slow down!”
 “Good job!”
 “Say thank you!”
 “Be careful!”
 These are phrases so encoded in our DNA – whether it’s been insinuated through years of our own rearing as children — or whether it’s just simply instinctual as parents and humans.

 How and why could these words of guidance concerning caution and etiquette possibly be tied to consequential detriments?
 Well, LEHR digs deep and shows us that despite our best intentions, our current language is coercive, controlling and potentially harmful.
 LEHR has done the research, compared and contrasted – and has used her own children as guinea pigs.
 She also reveals how certain seemingly innocent actions such as tickling and potty training early can earn damaging effects.